How to hire for fit

-Don’t confuse hiring for chemistry with hiring for fit.
-Chemistry’s when you click with the candidate in the interview stage.
-Fit’s about how that person meshes with the company culture.
+Determining how to hire for fit is a huge recruiting challenge — and one that can have big implications to productivity and the overall office culture you’re trying to create.
+For one thing, it’s easy to confuse hiring for chemistry with hiring for fit.
+Chemistry is when you click with the candidate in the interview stage.
+Fit is about how that person meshes with the company culture.

 You need to identify the unique beliefs, behaviours and practices of your company.
 Use a confidential survey.
 Or interview a cross-section of employees and leaders about the work environment.